 Whether the video shows police misconduct, or whether it shows something that’s not good for the defendant, there’s no dispute that video evidence, when it exists, is of great value.
 It’s been said that lawyers, police, witnesses and defendants can talk all they want in court, but judges and juries will always believe their eyes.

-For more than 30 years, the legal team at Mitchell S. Sexner & Associates LLC has been helping people charged with traffic and criminal cases, from petty offenses to misdemeanors to the most serious of felony crimes.
+For more than 30 years, the experienced Chicago criminal defense attorneys at Mitchell S. Sexner & Associates LLC has been helping people charged with traffic and criminal cases, from petty offenses to misdemeanors to the most serious of felony crimes.
 You can reach our offices 24 hours a day, seven days a week and arrange to speak about your case in complete confidence.
 We can be reached at (312) 644-0444.